What are The Early Signs of Hearing Loss?

 How do I know I may have hearing loss?

 It is necessary to note that everyone’s hearing experience is different, and therefore difficulties experienced will be different too.
-However, there are common signs shared amongst people who have hearing difficulties:
+However, the early signs of hearing loss experienced by most includes:

 - Constantly asking people to repeat themselves

 - Guessing what people are saying or pretending to hear

 - Withdrawing from people or social situations because it’s difficult to hear speech

 - Struggling to understand speech from a distance or without visual cues